Search our database of grants projects funded since 2010. Grants can be searched by keyword, type and year.

 Development of a brochure and delivery of community legal education focusing on Islamophobic abuse.

-A series of engaging public talks will be held in Bendigo, timed to coincide with Law Week 2015, that promote understanding
+A series of engaging public talks were held in Bendigo, timed to coincide with Law Week 2015, that promoted understanding, discussion and debate of justice issues that are relevant and responsive to the Victorian community.

 Record two community radio announcements in Vietnamese and Mandarin providing referral information for family law, domestic violence, and immigration law issues that arise in situations of domestic violence.
 Grant no.: S15-018